backwardn/AdGuardHome/tutorial.md

 ## Build AdGuard Home with libunbound support

+AdGuard Home can be built with its own DNS resolver so no other upstream DNS server is required for AdGuard Home to work.
+This feature can be enabled at compile time only meaning that you must build it manually.
+Also, it will work only when there are no upstream servers configured.

 To build AdGuard Home with support for libunbound, `cgo` must be used which means that the system must have gcc installed.
 There is no need to install a development package for libunbound because we provide all necessary files: C include files and compiled binaries are located in `unbound/` directory.